dboddie-canonical-work/disgorged-docs/base-snaps.rst

 Defining a base
 ---------------

-Bases are defined by adding the :ref:``base:`` keyword to a snap’s `snapcraft.yaml <the-snapcraft-yaml-schema>` followed by the base name.
+Bases are defined by adding the ``base:`` keyword to a snap’s :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` followed by the base name.

 For example, to specify core 18, use the following: